github-modules/ghwd/README.md

 # ghwd

-Open the github URL that matches your shell's current branch and working directory
+Open the GitHub URL that matches your shell's current branch and working directory

 ## Install it